Sorting fact, disinformation after Russian attack on Ukraine

+— Eerie quiet on streets of Mariupol, an Azov Sea port city and industrial center that is seen as a key target for Russia to seize.
+Police are frequently patrolling the streets.
+Air or artillery strikes can be heard in the distance.
+Soldiers are guarding bridges and blocking people from the seashore area.

+— Explosions heard from central Kyiv, about 800 meters (half a mile) from the president’s headquarters.

--- Multi-story apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dnipro River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.
+— A tall apartment building in Kyiv hit by shelling, with major damage, on the eastern side of the Dneiper River that cuts through the capital, 13 kilometers (8 miles) southeast of the government quarter.

 — Shooting near a main thoroughfare leading into central Kyiv from the south.